 At Loughcrew Cairn T the rising sun on the mornings around the equinox illuminates the passage and chamber

-The people who made the effort to get up early were rewarded by a glorious sunrise that illuminated the backstone inside Cairn T
+The people who made the effort to get up early were rewarded by a glorious sunrise that illuminated the backstone in Cairn T

 The OPW staff allowed groups of 5 or 6 to enter Cairn T to experience the illumination of the chamber